 As an environment variable

-docker run command, you can add the -e flag to specify your license key, like this:
+In your docker compose, you can add the environment variable to specify your license key, like this:

 Into the configuration file